thushanp/PangaeaDataPoolingMacros/README.md

 Specifics:

 1. Area of Interest Map Macro
 	Will automatically generate a highlighted map of sections in the Kingfisher, Blaine, Canadian and Grady counties that you are interested in.
-This can be combined with the Datacleaner to map out areas of high regulatory activity in these counties - with either large numbers of pooling orders, spud dates, active poolings or wells currently producing.
+This can be combined with the Datacleaner to map out areas of high regulatory activity and interest in these counties - with either large numbers of pooling orders, spud dates, active poolings or wells currently producing - which tend to be prime investment targets.
 2. Datacleaner Macro
 	Will clean data copied and pasted from Pangaea into a new spreadsheet organised into columns with all pertinent information listed out side-by-side in columns.
 3. Colouring Macro